Job Description of a Banquet Captain

 Banquet captains must be available to work on weekends, evenings, and holidays.
 They must be able to stand for long periods of time, lift and carry items such as food trays and equipment and perform other duties as needed.
 They must also have strong organizational and decision-making skills.

-Banquet captains may be employed in hotels, catering firms, banquet halls, casinos, resorts, restaurants and cruise ships.
+Banquet captains may be employed in hotels, catering firms, banquet halls, casinos, resorts, restaurants, and cruise ships.
 The U.S. Bureau of Labor Statistics reported in May 2013 that the median annual salary for first-line supervisors of food preparation and serving workers was $29,320.

 Related to Job Description of a Banquet Captain